Truth and Reconciliation Commission (Peru): Reparations

 The TRC recommended the creation of an Integral Reparations Plan to provide reparations to victims & victims' families.
 The Integral Reparations Plan was a comprehensive plan to help victims of the internal armed conflict to regain their personal dignity and ensure they are given back their rights as citizens, as well as providing compensation for the social and material damage caused to their community.
 Beneficiaries of the Plan are any individual who suffered abuses of international human rights law, including those who were subject to forced disappearance, kidnapping, extrajudicial execution, murder, displacement, arbitrary detention, forced recruitment, torture and rape, as well as those who were injured or killed as a result of attacks.
 The TRC also recommended several different types of reparations:

 Symbolic reparations

 The TRC recommended that places associated with human rights violations be shut down or renovated, including certain detention centres such as Challapalca Prison and El Callao Naval Base.
 Events should also be held to recognize the importance and seriousness of the human rights violation that occurred.

 Reparations in health

 Free health care programs should be implemented to provide mental and physical treatment, including specialists for women.

 Reparations in education

 Grant programs should be created to exempt those who were forced to give up education from paying tuition fees.
-Adult education program programs should be implemented in areas most affected by violence.
+Adult education programs should be implemented in areas most affected by violence.